peter/jsonapitest/README.md

 ```

 In addition to custom assert functions you can also write (inline javascript assertions)[#assert-inline-javascript].
+With JavaScript you also have the ability to use regular expression equality matchers (see [Assert: equal](#assert-equal)).

 ## The Anatomy of Test Files